tagion/tagion/docs/docs/protocols/hirpcmethods.md

 These are the hirpc methods exposed by the tagion kernel.

 :::info
-The example requests and responses are shown in the [HiBONJSON](https://www.hibon.org/posts/hibonjson) exchange format.
+The example requests and responses are shown in the [HiBONJSON](https://www.hibon.org/posts/hibonjson) interchange format.
 But in reality you'll always be sending the raw hibon over the wire.
 :::